DOI-USGS/nhdplusTools/README.md

 NHDPlusV2 network.
 The concept of refactoring as intended here includes:

 1) aggregating catchments into groups based on existing network topology,
-2) modifying catchment topology to eliminate small catchments,
+2) collapsing catchment topology to eliminate small catchments,
 3) splitting large or long catchments to create a more uniform catchment size distribution.